maxulysse/maxulysse.github.io/_posts/2013/2013-01-04-redifined-section.md

 {\bfseries}
 }
 ```

-Suppose you’re using an unnumbered section (\section*).
+Suppose you’re using an unnumbered section `\section*`.
 Everything is working fine, until you need to use `mathtools` for displaying an equation.
 And now, your unnumbered section is numbered, and its title is `*...`

-The problem is just, you just put a new line between the `}}` where it sould not have been.
+The problem is just, you just put a new line between the `}}` where it should not have been.
 Just rewrite your definition, and it’ll be working again:

 ```LaTeX
 \renewcommand\section{\@startsection{section}{1}{\z@}
 {-3.5ex \@plus -1ex}